Skip to Main Content

 Biography

-Lyle J. Goldstein is the Director of the China Initiative and Visiting Professor at the Watson Institute for International and Public Affairs at Brown University.
+Lyle J. Goldstein is the Director of the China Initiative and Visiting Professor at the Watson School of International and Public Affairs at Brown University.
 At Brown, he is investigating the costs of great power competition with both China and Russia in association with the Costs of War Project at Watson.
 He is also assisting in the further development of Watson’s China Initiative.

 Goldstein serves concurrently as Director of Asia Engagement at the Washington think-tank Defense Priorities, which advocates for realism and restraint in U.S. defense policy.
 In this role, he is overseeing a range of studies that evaluate U.S. foreign policy and defense strategy in the Asia-Pacific region, including with respect to such key flashpoints as the Korean Peninsula, the South China Sea, the Sino-Indian border, and also the status of Taiwan.
 He maintains expertise in both Chinese and Russian military strategic development, and also has expertise on particular issues in the China-Russia relationship, including especially the Arctic and also Central Asia.